KavindaMethsara/KavindaMethsara/README.md

 ### Who am I?

+I am a highly motivated person who always loves to use insight, strategy, and creativity to face the challenge of being told 'no' and turning it into a 'yes'.
 I'm a tech enthusiast who would like to explore new technologies, not just programming languages but also devices.
-I am a highly motivated person who always loves to use Insight, Strategy and Creativity to the challenge of being told ‘no’ and turning it into a ‘yes'.Since I'm (still) a full-time Software Engineer, I also like to learn and share my code.
+Since I'm a full-time entry-level Software Engineer, I also like to learn and share my code.

 ### My stats